 | Mounting adhesive and enclosure coupling mismatch | Medium | Medium | Validate on final enclosure stack, not only free-air bench fixtures. |

-| US coin-cell compliance gate discovered too late | High | Medium | When shipping to U.S. consumer channels, review 16 CFR 1263 and UL 4200A requirements during architecture phase, not at launch. |
+| US coin-cell compliance gate discovered too late | High | Medium | When shipping to U.S. consumer channels, split rule checks by 1263.3 product requirements and 1263.4 package-label requirements during architecture phase. |

-| Missing UN38.3-aligned test-summary evidence for battery logistics | Medium to high | Medium | Collect battery transport documents and test summaries before pilot shipment planning. |
+| Missing UN38.3-aligned test-summary evidence for battery logistics | Medium to high | Medium | Collect battery transport documents and field-complete UN38.3 test summaries before pilot shipment planning. |

 | Driver family selected without ERM/LRA control-fit check | Medium | Medium | Confirm actuator type, control mode, and supply envelope together in architecture review. |